gingore/marketplace/SETUP_REQUIRED.md

 ## The Issue
 You're seeing these errors because the Supabase database tables haven't been created properly:
-- "Could not find the 'email' column"
+- "Could not find the 'seller_email' column" or "Could not find the 'buyer_name' column"
 - Loading/error loops in the interface
 - "Bucket not found" for image uploads